 Insomnia (difficulty falling or staying asleep) can affect everyone from time to time.
 Having healthy sleep habits can help prevent insomnia, as well as help to reduce stress, overeating, and tiredness.
 There are a number of ways to improve your sleep habits.
 For example, you should create a sleep routine by devoting 7 to 8 hours for sleep each night and going to bed and waking up at the same times each day.
 You should also sleep in a dark, cool, quiet environment and try to exercise most days of the week.
-Altering your diet can also help promote a more restful sleep.
+Altering your diet can also help promote a more restful sleep find out more at Heartwood Assisted Living.
 Follow the nutrition tips below to help you rest better:

 - Limit caffeine-containing foods and beverages: caffeine increases your heart rate, respiratory rate, as well as urinary output; all things you want to avoid at bedtime.
 Try to avoid caffeine within 6 hours of going to bed.